Paperback-iOS/website/src/guides/getting-started/index.md

----
-title: Getting started
----

 # Getting Started

 ## Introduction to Paperback

 Welcome to Paperback!
 Before diving into the guides, let's briefly introduce the app.

-With Paperback, you can enjoy a seamless reading experience without distractions on Apple devices, it comes with a modern UI, is feature rich and is completely ad-free.
+With Paperback, you can enjoy a seamless reading experience without distractions on Apple devices, it comes with a modern UI, is completely ad-free and is feature rich (extension support, offline reading, tracking and more).

 ## Essential Guides